 One of the distinct advantages of working with a community foundation is our flexibility.
 As a general rule, a community foundation can accept any asset as long it is marketable and is not encumbered by an unusual liability.
 Most often, funds are started through a gift of cash, real estate, or closely-held stock, but we have accepted gifts of artwork, intellectual property, and other personal assets.

 There are also several convenient financial vehicles for setting up a fund at the community foundation, with different benefits.
 We offer charitable remainder and lead trusts, gift annuities, and several ways to use retirement funds to reduce estate taxes, provide income to heirs and establish a charitable legacy.
-President and CEO Chris Askin is well versed in planned giving options and can help you identify the one that best suits your needs.

 Yes!
 The Community Foundation works with Professional and Financial Advisors regularly to assist donors in the philanthropic process.
 We encourage you to include any of your Advisors in exploring and deciding to establish a donor advised fund, charitable trust, or planned legacy gift.